billxiong24/food/README.md

     ]
 }
 ```
-Adds 2 existing ingredients to SKU with case_upc 634. **Note**: the ingredients must already exist.
+Adds 2 existing ingredients to SKU with id 634. **Note**: the ingredients must already exist.

 ### Add a SKU